repetere/periodicjs/README.md

 ###Upgrades
 ```
 $ cd path/to/periodic/directory
-$ npm install periodicjs@latest --upgrade-install-periodic
+$ npm install periodicjs@latest --upgrade
 ```
-Running npm install periodicjs with the **--upgrade-install-periodic** command line argument installs periodic without modifying which extensions you have installed.
+Running npm install periodicjs with the **--upgrade** command line argument installs periodic without modifying which extensions you have installed.

 ##Development
 *Make sure you have grunt installed*